Cimorelli: Catholicism and religion

 Cimorelli is born and raised Catholic.
 They believe their Catholic faith is extremely important to them and it is the driving force behind everything they do.
 Their religious beliefs influence several aspects of their personal life, such as not using profanity in their music or in everyday life, waiting until marriage, and not using birth control.

 On July 9, 2017, Lisa and singer-songwriter Lauren Jauregui got into an argument on Twitter after Jauregui criticized the Catholic Church for its historically homophobic and controversial views.
 Cimorelli rebutted by stating that not all Catholics have the same views.

 Cimorelli supports the pro-life movement and has attended its annual marches.
 On January 17, 2019, Cimorelli performed at an event with the Franciscan Friars of the Renewal to raise awareness of the movement.

 Health

 Seven out of the eleven Cimorelli siblings, including Katherine, Amy, Lauren and Dani, were born with brachydactyly, a condition which causes their fingers to be abnormally short and crooked.

 Amy was diagnosed with mosaic Turner syndrome at the age of nine.

 Christina was diagnosed with a genetic blood clotting disorder after experiencing a miscarriage in her first pregnancy in 2019.

-Katherine was diagnosed with an eating disorder in 2020 and is currently in recovery for it.
+Katherine was diagnosed with an eating disorder in 2020 and is in recovery.
 She was also diagnosed with Pre-eclampsia during her first pregnancy with her twin boys in 2021.

 Lisa was diagnosed with Gestational diabetes during her first pregnancy with her baby girl in 2021.